imashutosh8/askai/README.md

 ✅ "Ask.AI" Header for a Branded Experience 🔥

-✅ Real-time AI Responses with OpenRouter API 🤖
+✅ Real-time AI Responses with Gemini API 🤖

 ✅ Responsive Design - Works on Mobile & Desktop 📱